vincentbitter/football-club-manager/README.md

 With Football Club Manager it is easy to manage your amateur football club in WordPress.
 Create team pages, player info, and integrate match data with just a few clicks!

-# ⚽ Football Club Manager

-A **WordPress plugin** to manage an amateur football club.
-Easily organize teams, players, matches, and results — all within your WordPress site.

 ---

 ## 🚀 Features